dimaggiov/school-work/README.md

 # school-work

-Some chosen assignments from my coursework that are cool.
+Some chosen assignments from my coursework that I think are cool.